CREATING EASE® HYPNOSIS

 What is neuro-linguistic hypnosis?

 Neuro-Linguistic Hypnotherapy is an approach that combines principles from neuro-linguistic programming (NLP) and hypnotherapy.
 It focuses on using language patterns and techniques from NLP in conjunction with hypnosis to help individuals achieve personal change and overcome various challenges, such as phobias, stress, and habits.
-This combination aims to enhance the effectiveness of hypnotherapy by incorporating NLP's understanding of language, communication, and behavior.

 Are You Hypnotizable?